knaresh10/STL/pair.md

 # pairs
-pairs in stl can be used to store pairs of values.
+*pairs in stl can be used to store pairs of values. pairs are used to store two values of different data types.*
 ## declaration
 ```cpp
 pair<data_type1, data_type2> variable_name;